 The common challenge of these 3 funds lies in their lower outreach, lengthy procedure and weak implementation.
 To merge the funds in a way that fits the modality of the federal structure remains the major challenge for the government.
 The government needs to simplify the procedures, and buck up its implementation and monitoring activities at provincial levels.
 The new institution should also ensure that it has a better outreach and no misappropriation of funds takes place.
 Only then, these funds can yield benefits to a larger pool of entrepreneurs across the country.

-[The article has been prepared with references to budget speech FY 17-18, and Nepal Rastra Bank’s Monetary Policy 17-18, and the respective fund’s operation manuals.
+[The article has been prepared with references to Budget Speech FY 17-18, and Nepal Rastra Bank’s Monetary Policy FY 17-18, and the respective fund’s operation manuals.
 Please share links to similar funds in the comments below so that we can add them to this list.]